systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     but Bats seemed like the easiest to get started with — especially with its [easy Docker execution], which I'll come back to [later].
 The pipeline Bats test suites are executed as part of the CI process to verify
-    any changes to the scripts do not break the process as a whole.
+    that any changes to the scripts do not break the process as a whole.

 Writing the tests was easy;
 the only thing that Bats did not handle out-of-the-box was mocking system